Google

 Introduction

 The greater New York city area is comprised of 5 boroughs.
 Manhattan, Brooklyn, Queens, The Bronx and Staten Island.
 Each borough having it's unique identity and culture.
 The mammoth though is Manhattan.
 A thriving 24 hour metropolis with attractions, activities, entertainment and architecture to match anywhere else in the world.
 The Big Apple is a great destination to visit year round.
-Buy the Amazon New York City Travel Guide

-What to see
+What to See

 Manhattan